Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Introduction

 However, the existing backdoor attacks and defenses on \acp{DNN} do not directly apply to \acp{SNN} because of the different structures of SNNs and their usage of neuromorphic data.
 Unlike \acp{DNN}, \acp{SNN} do not have activation functions but spiking neurons, which could reduce or even disable the usage of existing attacks and defenses in \acp{DNN} that rely on them, as discussed in~\autoref{sec:evaluation}.
 Additionally, the time-encoded behavior of neuromorphic data allows a broader range of possibilities when generating input perturbations.
 At the same time, the captured data is encoded in much smaller pixel space (2-bit pixel space) than in regular images, which can handle up to 255 pixel possibilities per channel.
 The challenges regarding the application of backdoor attacks in \acp{SNN} are detailed in~\autoref{sec:attack}.

-To our knowledge, there is only one work exploring backdoor attacks on \acp{SNN}~\cite{abad2022poster}.
-The triggers used in the attack are static and moving square, which is not stealthy and is easily visible by human inspection, as investigated in~\autoref{sec:stealthiness}.
+To our knowledge, only one work explores backdoor attacks on \acp{SNN}~\cite{abad2022poster}.
+The triggers used in the attack are static and moving square placed in the image during training time, which is not stealthy and is easily visible by human inspection, as investigated in~\autoref{sec:stealthiness}.
 Furthermore, their attack setup is limited, only considering three different poisoning rates and a single trigger size.
 Finally, the authors did not consider any backdoor defense.

-This paper thoroughly investigates the viability of backdoor attacks in \acp{SNN}, the stealthiness of the trigger, and the robustness against the defenses.
-First, we improve the performance of the static and moving triggers proposed in~\cite{abad2022poster}.
-Next, we propose two new trigger methods: smart and dynamic triggers.
-Our novel methods significantly outperform the existing backdoor attacks in \acp{SNN}.